synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

         }
 ```

-Next we define a handler for any “onmessage” events without actually giving the function a standalone name.
+Next we define a handler for any “onmessage” events *without actually giving the function a standalone name*.

 ```js
         wsHub.socket.onmessage = function(event) {